Student Says She Flushed Her Emotional Support Hamster Down A Toilet At The Advice Of Spirit Airlines

-The rules and regulations regarding service animals on planes is something that many airlines are trying to tighten up, but this latest incident proves that things are rather confusing.
-A student went to catch a flight home to South Florida and she attempted to bring her emotional support pet hamster with her.
-Due to what she is calling bad advice from the Spirit Airlines, she ended up flushing her hamster down the toilet.
+The rules and regulations regarding service animals on planes is something that many airlines are trying to tighten up, but this latest incident proves things are still rather confusing.
+A student went to catch a flight home to South Florida and attempted to bring her emotional support pet hamster with her.
+Due to what she is calling bad advice from Spirit Airlines, she ended up flushing her hamster down the toilet.

-21-year-old Belen Aldecosea contacted Spirit Airlines on two separate occasions before heading to the Baltimore airport for her flight home to South Florida.
-According to the Miami Herald, she was looking to travel home with her dwarf hamster Pebbles on Nov.
-21, 2017, but things didn’t go so well or easy for her.
+Twenty-one-year-old Belen Aldecosea contacted Spirit Airlines on two separate occasions before heading to the Baltimore airport for her flight home to South Florida.
+According to the Miami Herald, she was looking to travel home with her dwarf hamster, Pebbles, on November 21, 2017, but things didn’t go so well for her.

 Upon arriving at the airport, Aldecosea said employees of the airline said she could not get on the plane with her emotional support hamster.
-At this point, she tried to unsuccessfully rent a car and couldn’t contact anyone as all of her friends and family were in Florida already.
+At this point, she tried to unsuccessfully rent a car and couldn’t contact anyone, as all of her friends and family were in Florida already.

 Knowing that she needed to desperately get on the flight, Aldecosea asked again what her options were.
 She says that one Spirit Airlines employee suggested letting the animal go free or flushing the hamster down the toilet, and Aldecosea ended up choosing the latter.